bootdotdev/blog/content/about.md

 lastmod: "2023-01-25"
 ---

-Ready to become a backend developer?
-Don't make it a grind. **The smartest way to learn to code is to make sure you’re never bored.**
+We think the smartest way to learn to code is to make sure you’re never bored.

-We’re building off of years of psychological research and modern game design to guide you from beginner to master–if you’re ready to put in the time.
-With a curriculum designed for builders, a vibrant Discord community, and hat-tip to the gamer in all of us, we welcome you to the most captivating, finger-flying, addictive way to learn to code.

 ## The Story

-I originally built [Boot.dev](https://boot.dev) for my wife Breanna so she could transition from being an x-ray tech to a back-end developer.
-The reason being, we had run into a few problems:
+I originally built [Boot.dev](https://boot.dev) for my wife Breanna so she could transition from being an x-ray tech to a back-end developer, but we ran into a few problems:

 * We didn't have the time or money for a 4-year CS degree, but I felt a lot of the core CS concepts were important
 * As a hiring manager, I found that many resources don't focus enough on building projects
 * We found plenty of places to learn front-end development, but not back-end
 * Few people fail because coding is too hard, they fail because they lose motivation

-I decided it would be fun to build a course that incorporates a lot of the fun aspects of RPG games, and started Boot.dev as a side project.
+I decided it would be fun to build a course that incorporates a lot of the fun aspects of RPG games and started Boot.dev as a side project.
 My wife was my first student and loves the courses, so I hope you do too.

 ## Socials